-A. Adjustment means an entry into an accounting record or a report showing a shipper/receiver difference or material unaccounted for.
+- A. Adjustment means an entry into an accounting record or a report showing a shipper/receiver difference or material unaccounted for. - B. Annual throughput means, for the purposes of Articles 79 and 80, the amount of nuclear material transferred annually out of a facility working at nominal capacity. - C. Batch means a portion of nuclear material handled as a unit for accounting purposes at a key measurement point and for which the composition and quantity are defined by a single set of specifications or measurements.
+The nuclear material may be in bulk form or contained in a number of separate items.

-- B. Annual throughput means, for the purposes of Articles 79 and 80, the amount of nuclear material transferred annually out of a facility working at nominal capacity. - C. Batch means a portion of nuclear material handled as a unit for accounting purposes at a key measurement point and for which the composition and quantity are defined by a single set of specifications or measurements.
-The nuclear material may be in bulk form or contained in a number of separate items. - D. Batch data means the total weight of each element of nuclear material and, in the case of plutonium and uranium, the isotopic composition when appropriate.
-The units of account shall be as follows: - (a) Grams of contained plutonium; - (b) Grams of total uranium and grams of contained uranium-235 plus uranium-233 for uranium enriched in these isotopes; and - (c) Kilograms of contained thorium, natural uranium or depleted uranium.
+- (a) Grams of contained plutonium; - (b) Grams of total uranium and grams of contained uranium-235 plus uranium-233 for uranium enriched in these isotopes; and - (c) Kilograms of contained thorium, natural uranium or depleted uranium,